mark-akturatech/archon-c64/README.md

 #### Variable Labels

-Variable lables will be prefixed with the following:
+Variable labels will be prefixed with the following:
 - `data__` : Calculated or derived results or data stored for use later.
 - `flag__` : Used to specifically for conditional logic.
 - `ptr__` : Pointer to a memory address location.
 - `idx__` : Index to an item within a block of memory (or array).
 - `cnt__` : A value that is incremented within a loop.
 Typically from 0.
 Is different to idx__ as an index is used to reference memory where a counter is used to perform operations a specific number of times.
 - `temp__` : Value stored specifically so that it can be retrieved later after some interim operations.
-Temp data will not be use doutside of the routine that stored it.
+Temp data will not be used outside of the routine that stored it.
 - `txt__`: Pointer to the start memory location of a string of text.
 - `snd__`: Pointer to the start memory location containing a sound pattern (string of notes and sound commands).
 - `param__`: The memory address is a parameter used to configure a subroutine.